Kennyluo4/NGS_analysis/readme.md

-# Scripts collection for analysis
+# Scripts for NGS analysis
+## For Transcriptome sequencing and Whole Genome Bisulfite Sequencing analysis

-* This is the list of all the analysis scripts used for sequencing projects (RNAseq (longRNA and smallRNA) and WGBS).
-But this list is not always uptodate, check the scripts directly for more information.
+* This is the list of all the scripts used for sequencing projects.